hirsimaki-markus/interjektio-fizzbuzz/README.md

 Notes:
 * 77 bytes !!! (solution_7.py)
 * I decided to focus on a minimal solution instead of recovering original code -> tester modified to skip Python2
-* I decided against cracking the original source based on the given MD5 hashes and set information+
+* I decided against cracking the original source based on the given MD5 hashes and set information
 * Tested on Python 3.10.12 in WSL
 * Multiple steps in solving are provided to show proof of thinking progress